dcunited001/dcunited001.github.io/_posts/2016-09-06-the-opm-fallout-of-sepsis-and-the-neo-bolshevik-plague-in-america.md

 on.
 Because continuing to poke and prod the volatile psychology that you so meticulously engineered isn't going to make anything better.

+### Universal Blackmail

+And they are blackmailing fucking everyone.
+Like they're the goddamn mafia.
+But here's the deal with distributed and total blackmail against your citizenry.
+Fucking everybody is gettin blackmailed!
+Again, STAND UP FOR YOUR GODDAMN RIGHTS AND FORGIVE OTHERS OF THEIR SINS BECAUSE THEY GETTIN BLACKMAILED JUST LIKE YOU ARE IF YOU HAVE ANY INFLUENCE.

 ### Yup, They Got All the Bases!
 Every Single One of Them.

 How can these Bolo's do this in the Age of the Internet?
 Because they have total control of the communication infrastructure.
 They have seized the means of communication.
 They have domination of telecom.
-Any party that exerts control over telecom infrastructure has God-mode on the internet.
-Assume that SSL is broken and thus HTTPS is broken.
-Most sites don't even use SSL anymore.
+Any party that exerts control over telecom infrastructure has God-mode on the internet. **Assume that SSL is broken and thus HTTPS is broken.
+JUST MAKE THAT ASSUMPTION.** Most sites don't even use SSL anymore.
 Those sites are definitely definitely hopelessly broken.
 Assume that any message you send on the internet can be blocked silently or modified persistently.

-### All Your Bases Have Splinternet
+### All Your Bases Have a Free Splinternet Connection

 It is possible to Man-in-the-Middle anything with a customized application server.
 Facebook, Twitter, Gmail, anything.
 They can